ICON Park is a new entertainment complex, near the Orange County Convention Center on International Drive in Orlando.

 The Museum of Illusions Orlando has taken over the building that used to house Skeletons: Museum of Osteology; a walk-through attraction featuring over 500 skeletons including around eight human skeletons.
 Some of the exhibits are interactive and some set in dioramas.
 Skeletons vacated the building in 2020 and is now a touring exhibition.

 There are also a large number of restaurants and bars including Buffalo Wild Wings, Yard House, Outback Steakhouse, Carrabba’s Italian Grill, Cowgirls Rockbar, Seafood Republic, Dick’s Last Resort, Ben & Jerry’s, Pretzelmaker, Café de Paris, Tin Roof, Bar Jour, Sugar Factory, Paramount Fine Foods and Toca Boca Orlando.

-Due to open in Summer 2019 are two more restaurants and a food court; the Ox Grill, Mikado and the Wheelhouse Market .
+Two more restaurants and a food court; the Ox Grill, Mikado and the Wheelhouse Market opened in 2019.

 Note development is ongoing and not everything is open yet, but construction has started on the 300 foot tall Orlando Slingshot and the 400 foot tall Orlando Gyro Drop Tower.
-Both are expected to open in the Spring of 2020.
+Both were originally expected to open in the Spring of 2020.

 The new 425 foot Starflyer swing ride has already opened next door at Vue 360.